 To better train your model, add as many phrases/utterances as you can, that a user/tester can use.

-Following the same pattern create all the other intents.
+Follow the same process for all your other intents.

-Now lets create message nodes or flow of our bot.
-Our conversational map should look like this.
+Now create message nodes to visualize the flow of our bot.

 Attach Intents to a Connector:

-Now its time to connect our intents with appropriate connections.
-To do that, click on the connection settings button (highlighted in the above image).
+Now it's time to connect our intents by indicating their appropriate connections.
+To do that, click on the connection settings button (see below).

 In Connection Settings, select the appropriate intent that you want your bot to evaluate at this point of conversation flow.
 You can also add conditions with the help of variables at this point.